WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   13. phrase: on ... terms - in a specified relation or on a specified footing. 在指定的关系或指定的立足点上。（例如 on good terms 即关系很好）

+- terrestrial

+  1. adjective: of, on, or relating to the earth.

+     _"increased ultraviolet radiation may disrupt terrestrial ecosystems"_

+     - denoting television broadcasting using equipment situated on the ground rather than by satellite.

+       _"terrestrial and cable technology"_

+     - of or on dry land.

+       _"a submarine eruption will be much more explosive than its terrestrial counterpart"_

+     - (of an animal) living on or in the ground; not aquatic, arboreal, or aerial.

+     - (of a plant) growing on land or in the soil; not aquatic or epiphytic.

+     - (ASTRONOMY) (of a planet) similar in size or composition to the earth, especially being one of the four inner planets of our solar system.

+     - (ARCHAIC) relating to the earth as opposed to heaven.

+  2. noun: an inhabitant of the earth.

 - textile

   1. noun: a type of cloth or woven fabric. 一种布或编织织物。